Antlia-Sextans Group

-The Antlia-Sextans Group is a small grouping of galaxies in the constellations Hydra, Sextans, Antlia and Leo.
+The Antlia-Sextans Group is a small Galaxy group in the constellations Hydra, Sextans, Antlia and Leo.
+It is, on average, approximately 4.3 million light-years away from the Milky Way.
 It is generally considered to be at the very edge of the Local Group and thus part of it.
-However, other researchers indicate it is an independent group, and thus the nearest group to the Local Group.
-It is, on average, approximately 4.3 million light-years away from the Milky Way.
+However, other researchers indicate it is an independent Galaxy group, unlikely to be gravitationally bound to the Local Group due to probably lying outside the Local Group's Zero-velocity surface, and thus the nearest Galaxy group to the Local Group rather than a subgroup within the Local Group.
+Nonetheless—this possible independence may disappear as the Milky Way continues coalescing with Andromeda due to the increased mass, and density thereof, plausibly widening the radius of the Zero-velocity surface of the Local Group.

 Members

 The Antlia-Sextans Group consists of the galaxies NGC 3109, Sextans A, Sextans B, Antlia Dwarf, Leo P and Antlia B. Leo A might also belong to the group, but this is considered unlikely.

 NGC 3109

-NGC 3109 is the largest and dominant member of this group, with a diameter of 25,000 light-years, one-fifth to one-quarter the diameter of the Milky Way.
+NGC 3109 is the largest and dominant member of this group, with a diameter of 41,700 light-years, almost half the diameter of the Milky Way.
 It was the first discovered member of the group, discovered in 1835.
-It is also second closest to Earth, at a distance of 4.338 million light-years away.
+It is also second closest to Earth, at a distance of 4.348 million light-years away.
 It was thought to be an irregular galaxy, but is now theorized to possibly be a barred spiral.
 It seems to be a galaxy with no central core.
 Based on spectroscopy of blue supergiants in NGC 3109, it is known that the galaxy has a low metallicity, similar to that to the Small Magellanic Cloud.
 It is one of the most metal-poor galaxies in the Local group, if it is included.

 NGC 3109 seems to contain an unusually large number of planetary nebulae for its luminosity.
 It also contains a substantial amount of dark matter.

 From measurements of the neutral atomic hydrogen in the galaxy, it has been found that the disk of NGC 3109 is warped.